InternVid: A Large-scale Video-Text Dataset for Multimodal Understanding and Generation: : Learning Video-Text Representation at Scale

-We learn {\modelname} on five subsets of our established {\dataname} and evaluated its performance on popular video-related benchmarks using several settings (full-finetuned and zero-shot).
+We learn {\modelname} on five subsets of {\dataname} and evaluated its performance on popular video-related benchmarks using full-finetuned and zero-shot settings.
 We sample subsets {\dataname}-10M, {\dataname}-50M, and {\dataname}-200M randomly.
-For {\dataname}-10M-DIV, we hypothesize that the diversity of the training video clips matters more than its quantity.
-To construct {\dataname}-10M-DIV, we prioritize to sample clips from different videos first, then we sample clips with varying probabilities according to the video length where they are extracted.
-Simply put, the longer their source video is, the lower chance they are sampled.
+For {\dataname}-10M-DIV, we prioritize to sample clips from different videos first, then we sample clips with varying probabilities according to the video length where they are extracted.
+The longer their source video is, the lower chance they are sampled.
 For {\dataname}-10M-FLT, we employ the sampling strategy of {\dataname}-10M-DIV and select clips with UMT-SIM scores ranking among the top 30\% to ensure high quality.
-We compare {\dataname}-10M and {\dataname}-10M-DIV / -FLT with WebVid10M, while we use {\dataname}-50M and {\dataname}-200M to further validate the data scalability of video-language contrastive learning.